 Kindergarten Readiness Assessment for Families

-The Kindergarten Readiness Assessment (KRA) is a tool that teachers will use to get to know your child.
+The Kindergarten Readiness Assessment Revised (KRA-R) is a tool that teachers will use to get to know your child.
 It is not designed to rank children by ability, nor is it a tool for identifying students with disabilities or gifted students.
 This tool is primarily to help your teacher get to know your child in a way that does not interrupt the child’s learning.

 Your child may not even be aware that the teacher is using this tool because most of the tool requires the teacher to watch the student during the natural course of the school day’s activities.